g4laad/ctfs/README.md

 In this repository you can find different write-ups for the ctfs I attended to.

-I try to be the more explicit in my descriptions.
+I try to be as explicit as possible in my descriptions.